-The U.S. Bureau of Labor Statistics (BLS) reported that RNs earned $66,220 as a median annual salary in 2013.
-RNs are expected to have a 19%, or faster than average, employment growth for the years 2012-2022.
+The U.S. Bureau of Labor Statistics (BLS) reported that RNs earned $68,910 as an average annual salary in 2013.
+RNs are expected to have a 19 percent, or faster than average, employment growth for the years 2012-2022.
 An aging population with advanced healthcare needs and a greater usage of outpatient locations both contribute to RN job growth.

 Related to Requirements to Become a Registered Nurse

 - Recently Updated